basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/index.md

 ## Certificates, Keys, and Authorities

-Regardless of which security source you use, even trust-based auth, Riak and all connecting clients will need to share a Certificate Authority (CA).
-This CA should be created inside of a secure environment.
+If Riak security is enabled, all client operations, regardless of the security source you choose for those clients, must be over a secure SSL connection.
+If you are using a self-generated Certificate Authority (CA), Riak and connecting clients will need to share that CA.

 To use certificate-based auth, you will need to create a Public Key Infrastructure (PKI) based on